quantumlib/Stim/doc/python_api_reference_vDev.md

     the stim code repository on github.
 A prebuilt version is made available at https://algassert.com/crumble, which is what the URL returned by this method will point to.

+    Args:
+        skip_detectors: Defaults to False.
+If set to True, detectors from the circuit aren't included in the crumble URL.
+This can reduce visual clutter in crumble, and improve its performance, since it doesn't need to indicate or track the sensitivity regions of detectors.
+        mark: Defaults to None (no marks).
+If set to a dictionary from int to errors, such as `mark={1: circuit.shortest_graphlike_error()}`,
+            then the errors will be highlighted and tracked forward by crumble.

     Returns:
         A URL that can be opened in a web browser.